Systems Thinking Explained Simply

 Feedback Loops

-Feedback loops are cycles that occur within systems where the output in the system influences its input.
+Feedback loops are cycles that occur where the output in the system influences its input.
 There are two types of feedback loops: positive (reinforcing) and negative (balancing).

 Positive feedback loops increase changes in a system and can lead to exponential growth or decline.
 For example, the more people that are infected with a virus, the more they can infect others.

-Negative feedback loops decrease changes in a system and work to bring the system back to a desired state.
+Negative feedback loops decrease changes in a system and work to bring it back to a desired state.
 For example, a thermostat-controlled heating system works to maintain a set temperature.

 Information delivered by a feedback loop can only effect future behaviour because it can’t deliver a signal fast enough to correct the behaviour that drove the present feedback.